Majid-Chaudhary/sqlsrv_pgsql_no_downrime/README.md

 In case of production environment, consider readonly mode till pgloader starts moving data.
 As soon as pgLoader kicks in, feel free  to change back to read-write.

 ### Create Debezium Image
-Navigate to setup folder and create debezium-connect image with the following command before running docker-compose docker build -t debezium-connect-sql-connector .
+Navigate to setup folder and create debezium-connect image with the following command before running docker-compose:<br>
+docker build -t debezium-connect-sql-connector .

 ### Enable Snapshot Isolation